 What kind of information do we derive from credit reporting information obtained from a credit reporting body?

-We utilize credit reporting information obtained from credit reporting body to assists us in assessing your creditworthiness, such as:
+We use credit reporting information obtained from credit reporting body to assists us in assessing your creditworthiness, such as:

 Disclosing your credit information

 When you apply for credit with us, we seek your consent to disclose your credit-related information, including information we receive through the credit reporting system, to third parties.